ramakarl/libmin/README.md

 These steps follow the usual Cmake workflow and all Libmin steps are optional. <br>
 Full use of Libmin provides a convenient way to build in vectors, images, meshes, events, networking, OpenSSL, OpenGL, CUDA, cross-platform mains, etc. for a variety of applications types.<br>

-For a detailed example see: https://github.com/ramakarl/Flock2/blob/main/CMakeLists.txt<br>
+For a simple, complete example see: https://github.com/ramakarl/Flock2/blob/main/CMakeLists.txt<br>

-The following is a simplified, general example:<br>
+The following is a generalized example:<br>
 ```
 cmake_minimum_required(VERSION 2.8...3.5)
 set (CMAKE_INSTALL_PREFIX ${CMAKE_CURRENT_BINARY_DIR} CACHE PATH "")